article-packaging-law-2023

 The German Packaging Act (VerpackG) transposes the European Packaging Directive 94/62/EC into German law.
-It aims to protect the environment and ensure fair competition, helping to conserve natural resources.
-All companies that manufacture, import or additionally package goods in packaging in Germany must register with the Central Packaging Register as so-called initial distributors.
+It aims to protect the environment and ensure fair competition and is intended to help conserve natural resources.
+All companies that manufacture, import or additionally package goods in packaging in Germany must register with the Central Agency Packaging Register as so-called initial distributors.

 The Packaging Act (VerpackG) has a long history in Germany.
-According to the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), the original Packaging Ordinance was passed in 1991 and was the first set of regulations to establish the responsibility of packaging manufacturers in the disposal of resulting waste.
-Since January 1, 2019, the Packaging Act has replaced the previously applicable Packaging Ordinance.
-Anyone who places goods in packaging on the market in Germany for the first time (initial distributor), i.e. manufactures, imports or, for example, additionally packages as an online retailer, falls under the Packaging Act.
+According to the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV), the original Packaging Ordinance was passed in 1991 and was the first set of regulations to stipulate the responsibility of packaging manufacturers for the disposal of the resulting waste.
+Since January 1, 2019, the Packaging Act has replaced the previous Packaging Ordinance.
+Anyone who places goods in packaging on the German market for the first time (initial distributor), i.e. manufactures, imports or additionally packs them as an online retailer, for example, is subject to the Packaging Act.

 On July 3, 2021, the updated and amended Packaging Act came into force with an amendment.
 The latest amendments have been in force since July 1, 2022.
-According to the Federal Environment Agency, the Packaging Act is intended to avoid or reduce the impact of packaging waste on the environment, regulate the behavior of obligated parties in such a way that packaging waste is avoided as a matter of priority and, in addition, is prepared for reuse or recycled, and protect market participants from unfair competition.
+According to the Federal Environment Agency, the Packaging Act is intended to prevent or reduce the impact of packaging waste on the environment, regulate the behavior of obligated parties in such a way that packaging waste is primarily avoided and also prepared for reuse or recycling, and protect market participants from unfair competition.

 Packaging Act aims to strengthen the circular economy

-Since the Packaging Act is intended to help conserve natural resources, the legislator obliges companies such as manufacturers of packaged goods to assume responsibility for the entire life cycle of their packaging.
-They are designed to avoid waste, recycle it to the highest possible quality and use raw materials in a closed loop, according to the Federal Environment Agency.
+As the Packaging Act is intended to help conserve natural resources, the legislation obliges companies and manufacturers of packaged goods to take responsibility for the entire life cycle of their packaging.
+They should avoid waste, recycle it to the highest possible quality and use raw materials in the cycle, according to the Federal Environment Agency.
 This means that the Packaging Act aims to strengthen the circular economy.
 This refers to a model of production and consumption in which existing materials and products are used, refurbished and recycled for as long as possible.
-In this way, the life cycle of the products is extended.
-According to EU Climate Action Commissioner Frans Timmermans, a closed-loop circular economy is needed to achieve climate neutrality by 2050, preserve our natural environment and strengthen our economic competitiveness.
+In this way, the life cycle of products is extended.
+According to EU Commissioner for Climate Action Frans Timmermans, a closed circular economy is needed to achieve climate neutrality by 2050, preserve our natural environment and strengthen our economic competitiveness.

 No de minimis limits for small quantities